dakk/qc64/README.md

 # QF - Quantum Simulator for FORTRAN

 QF is an experimental quantum computing simulator written in pure FORTRAN.
-You need a FORTRAN compiler to run this simulator
+You need a FORTRAN 2003 compiler to run this simulator.
 This is a port of qc64 project by Davide Gessa (dakk) https://github.com/dakk/qc64

 ![Creating a Bell State with FORTRAN](images/bellstateF.gif)